Damienlee69/agregarr-docs/docs/placeholder-volumes.md

 We do this by mounting 'volumes'.
 A volume in your `docker-compose.yml` file looks like

-`- /mnt/media/movies:data/movies`
+`- /mnt/media/placeholders/movies:data/movies`
   or for Windows
-`- E:\media\movies:data/movies`
+`- E:\media\placeholders\movies:data/movies`

 Where it is made up of two parts divided by the `:`

-The first part `E:\media\movies` is your actual path in your local machine, this is what you would normally browse to in your computers file explorer.
+The first part `E:\media\placeholders\movies` is your actual path in your local machine, this is what you would normally browse to in your computers file explorer.

 The second part `data/movies` is the containers path, which is what the container can see.
-When we mount a volume, all we are doing is telling the container that `/data/movies` is actually `E:\media\movies`.
+When we mount a volume, all we are doing is telling the container that `/data/movies` is actually `E:\media\placeholders\movies`.
 You can name the second part anything you want, for example

-`- E:\media\movies:/banana`
+`- E:\media\placeholders\movies:/banana`
-`- E:\media\tv:/orange/house`
+`- E:\media\placeholders\tv:/orange/house`

 is perfectly valid.
 You would then in Agregarr under Settings -> Downloads -> Placeholders Root Folder select `/banana` as your movies folder, and `/orange/house` as your tv folder.